cbaggers/cepl/docs/004 - user-defined-structs.md

 For those who havent seen it yet, the `v!` is used to make vectors.
 So here we are making a vector3

-Notice that we are passing lisp data into this make function and jungl is transparently translating it to *c data*.
+Notice that we are passing lisp data into this make function and cepl is transparently translating it to *c data*.
 More on this later.

 Remember that, like in c-like-languages, not providing values for the slots leaves the field undefined.
-The value in the slot will be garbage and trying to retrieve it may crash jungl.
+The value in the slot will be garbage and trying to retrieve it may crash cepl.

 ### Accessors